Argennon-Project/csgot/docs/intro.md

 Multiplication `*` and addition `+` operators are defined for the `csv` and `&csv` type;
-they perform multiplication and addition modulus some prime number, that is known only at runtime.
+they perform multiplication and addition modulus some prime number which is known only at runtime.
 The operands must be `csv` or `&csv`, and the result will always be a `csv`.